xen-project/xen/docs/misc/xenstore-paths.markdown

 * acpi -- is ACPI enabled for this domain
 * acpi_s3 -- is ACPI S3 support enabled for this domain
 * acpi_s4 -- is ACPI S4 support enabled for this domain
+* acpi_laptop_slate -- is the ACPI laptop/slate device present in
+                       this domain

 #### ~/platform/generation-id = INTEGER ":" INTEGER [HVM,INTERNAL]